Home / Services / Security & Governance

 Phase 1 — Initial conversation & assessment

-We start with a 30-minute initial call, then with a structured look into the current state: existing licenses and security modules, Conditional Access policies, Defender configuration, backup setup, identity landscape, documented processes.
-Delivery: an honest assessment — what really protects today, what is theatre, what is completely missing, what is redundant.
-In language that management can also read.
+We start with a 30-minute initial call, followed by a structured look at the current state: existing licenses and security modules, Conditional Access policies, Defender configuration, backup setup, identity landscape, documented processes.
+The deliverable: an honest assessment — what genuinely protects you today, what is theatre, what is missing entirely, what is redundant.
+In language the management team understands, too.

 Phase 2 — Risk and architecture plan

-Based on the assessment, we prioritize with you.
-Which gaps are urgent in relation to your risk profile, which can wait, which are actually no risk you want to carry.
-From this emerges a plan that is readable for an auditor and at the same time gives a clear implementation order for the next 6–12 months.
+Based on the assessment, we prioritize together with you: which gaps are urgent relative to your risk profile, which can wait — and which are risks you don’t actually want to carry at all.
+The result is a plan an auditor can read that also gives you a clear implementation sequence for the next 6–12 months.

 Phase 3 — Implementation in controlled steps

-We roll out measures step by step, always with pilot groups and a rollback path.
-Conditional Access isn’t enforced overnight for everyone, Intune policies are first tested against IT devices, backup drills are scheduled, not spontaneous.
-No big-bang action where something gets “rolled out” on a Friday evening.
+We implement measures step by step, always with test groups and a rollback path.
+Conditional Access isn’t enforced for everyone overnight, Intune policies are tested against IT devices first, backup drills are planned, not spontaneous.
+No big-bang move where something gets “rolled out” on a Friday evening.

 Phase 4 — Handover, drill rhythm & ongoing operations

-At the end there is documentation with which, theoretically, someone else could replace us.
-Optionally we accompany ongoing operations: quarterly check of access reviews, scheduled restore drill, response to new Microsoft Defender features, annual update of the risk picture.
-Security as rhythm — not as constant escalation.
+At the end there is documentation that would let another service provider take over from us at any time.
+Optionally, we stay on for ongoing operations: quarterly access-review checks, scheduled restore drills, responses to new Microsoft Defender features, an annual update of the risk picture.
+Security as a rhythm — not constant escalation.

-What you can expect from us — and what not
+What you can expect from us — and what you can’t

 What you get: